VedantTOL/SharingEconomy/README.md

 including the number of products, the store name, each price, quantity, and description.
 This then adds the store to the text file containing all the stores and products.</p>
 <h3>Delete Store</h3>
-<p>If the user elects to delete the store, a list of stores appears that are numbered.
+<p>If the user selects to delete the store, a list of stores appears that are numbered.
 They then type in the number of the store that they would like to delete, and then the store and all of it's contents are then removed.
 The text file is then updated not including the name of the store and it's products that were removed by the seller.</p>
 <h3>Edit Store</h3>
-<p>If the user elects to edit the store, another menu pops up that lists the stores, exactly the same
+<p>If the user selects to edit the store, another menu pops up that lists the stores, exactly the same
 way it is shown when asking the seller to delete a store.
 They then enter the number of the store they would like to edit.
 After choosing the store to edit, they are presented with the options to edit the store name, add products to a store, edit products, and delete products.<p></p>